cFocusWeb/blanchette-website/content/franchises/shaker.en.md

     **_MADE WITH LOVE 2017_ Mixology competition**</br>
-    First place in the "Public's Choice" category, fo the "BIG APPLE" cocktail
+    First place in the "Public's Choice" category, for the "BIG APPLE" cocktail

     **_MADE WITH LOVE 2016_ Mixology competition**</br>